About the Writing Program

 History of the Program

 Stetson University's Writing Program has undergone significant changes in response to student needs, institutional development and national "best practice" standards and expectations.
 In 1999, the Writing requirement was a two-course sequence of "required English."
 Since 1999, the Writing Program has

 - expanded to support efforts at writing across the curriculum in the College of Arts and Sciences, the School of Business Administration and the School of Music

 - instituted a wide-ranging and far-seeing assessment initiative with impressive early results

 - helped raise awareness within the campus community of the critical place of written communication in the teaching and learning process

 Success of the Program

 Each student, parent, and teacher wants to be sure our writing and writing-intensive courses benefit our community of learners.
 We know that the more mindful we are about incorporating writing experiences, the better our students learn their material and polish their critical thinking and writing abilities.

 To know whether or not the Writing Program is successful, we measure various elements of our curriculum to find out how well our students are learning.
 See what we learned from the Fall 2009 General Education Writing Assessment.
-Stetson University, though the work of the General Education Assessment Committee, won the 2011 Exemplary Program Award from the the Association for General and Liberal Studies (A.G.L.S.).
-The award was given for outstanding work of the General Education Assessment Committee on establishing outcomes and testing them in the first wide-scale writing assessment (fall 2009).
+Stetson University, through the work of the General Education Assessment Committee, won the 2011 Exemplary Program Award from the Association for General and Liberal Studies (A.G.L.S.).
+The award was given for the outstanding work of the General Education Assessment Committee on establishing outcomes and testing them in the first wide-scale writing assessment (fall 2009).
 The A.G.L.S. serves colleges and universities by fostering strong general education programs.
 The details of this award, including criteria and application rubric, are available online.